Indicia-Team/support_files/Elasticsearch/README.md

     * Regexp \u008A with Š
     * Regexp \u009A with š
     * Regexp \u009c with œ
-    * Regexp characters around \u009E (ui) with ůži
+    * Regexp characters around u\u009Ei with ůži
-    * Regexp remaining \u009E with ž
+    * Regexp \u009E with ž
     * The name for BMSSYS0000533859 should have standard double quotes around mauroides with escape \ preceding them, i.e. \"mauroides\".

-To update the taxon-paths.yml file with a fresh copy of the data, repeat the steps above for the prepare-taxon-paths.sql file, saving the results as taxon-paths.yml.
+To update the taxon-paths.yml file with a fresh copy of the data, repeat the steps above to download the output from the prepare-taxon-paths.sql file.
+Search and replace "," with ": " then save the results as taxon-paths.yml.

 Note that if multiple taxon lists are used to define the taxonomic hierarchy then you should repeat the extraction for both lists and append the YAML data